 The anti-lock brake system becomes operative after the vehicle has accelerated to a speed in excess of approximately 10 km/h (6 mph).
 It stops operating when the vehicle decelerates to a speed below approximately 5 km/h (3 mph).

-Depressing the brake pedal on slippery road surfaces such as on the manhole cover, the steel plate under the construction, joints in the bridge, etc. on a rainy day tends to activate the anti-lock brake system.
+Depressing the brake pedal on slippery road surfaces such as on a manhole cover, a steel plate at a construction site, joints in a bridge, etc. on a rainy day tends to activate the anti-lock brake system.

-You may hear a click or motor sound in the engine compartment for a few seconds when the engine is started or just after the vehicle is started.
+You may hear a click or motor sound in the engine compartment for a few seconds when the engine is started or just after the vehicle begins to move.
 This means that the anti-lock brake system is in the self check mode, and does not indicate a malfunction.